 For the second part, namely $S(\sigma_+^{\otimes N}\otimes\sigma_- + \sigma_-^{\otimes N}\otimes \sigma_+)$, we recall that this set contains all $(N+1)$-digit Pauli strings made from $X$ and $Y$ with an even number of $Y$s.
 The start- and end layers of this set give us $2(N+1)$ CNOTs.
 To maximize the gate cancellation, we arrange the set using every other element of an $(N+1)$-digit gray code.
 This way, only two characters change per transition.
 For $2^N-1$ transition zones, we then find a total cost of $2^{N+1}-2$.
-Combining these results, we have
+Combining these results, we arrive at the difference equation

 with $C(S_1) = 2$.
-The explicit solution to this recurrence relation is given by
+The explicit solution to this equation is given by